xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 sensor-path Cisco-IOS-XR-ipv4-dhcpd-oper:ipv4-dhcpd/nodes/node/server/binding/summary
 ```

-If you'd like to see the data equivalent to **show dhcp ipv4 server statistics detail**, use this one instead:
+If you'd like to stream the data equivalent to **show dhcp ipv4 server statistics detail**, use this one instead:
 ```
 sensor-path Cisco-IOS-XR-ipv4-dhcpd-oper:ipv4-dhcpd/nodes/node/server/stats
 ```